Which Islands to Visit near Venice?

 Lido di Venezia

 Separating the Venetian lagoon from the Adriatic Sea, Lido di Venezia is a strip of land about 12 km long.
 It is one of the most populated islands of the lagoon and, at the same time, the favorite beach of Venetians.
-The famous Venice Film Festival also takes place here every year.
+Known for its shops and elegant hotels, it is one of the most populated islands of the lagoon and, at the same time, the favorite beach of Venetians.
+Frequented in the 19th century by artists and poets such as Shelley and Byron, the island also became famous for the novel "Death in Venice", written by Thomas Mann.

 How to get there: Lines 5.1, 5.2, or 6 from Piazzale Roma or lines 1 or 14 from San Marco-San Zaccaria.
-Alternatively, you can take ferry 17 from Tronchetto (included in the ACTV pass).
+Alternatively, you can take ferry 17 from Tronchetto (for passengers, the ferry is included in the ACTV pass).

 San Servolo Island